kartikeya-git/Quantum-Checkers/README.md

 ### An embedded version of python with Qiskit and Numpy is needed to play this.

 The final build should already include an embedded python.
-In case, it is not present, an embedded version of python, with the folder containing all the modules, must be extracted in the following location: \QuantumCheckers\Binaries\
+In case, it is not present, an embedded version of python, with the folder containing all the modules, must be extracted in the following location: <GameFolder>\QuantumCheckers\Binaries\

-The Scripts folder should also be copied in the following location (if not already present): QuantumCheckers\Content\
+The Scripts folder should also be copied in the following location (if not already present): <GameFolder>\QuantumCheckers\Content\

 ## Why Checkers?